Hawk3388/face-search-2.0/README.md

 - **Quality Control** - Only clear, well-recognizable faces are stored
 - **Customizable** in the `crawler` folder you can see some examples to create your own database

+**Note:** The database may not be complete, due to the changing of the category and the early stage of the project.

 ## 🤖 Custom Trained Model

 This project uses a **custom trained face recognition model** that has been specifically trained for better accuracy with diverse face types and lighting conditions.